The 6th Annual William A. Solemene Scholarship Essay Contest

 William A. Solemene was a long time Dallas advertising executive.
 He was generous in his philanthropy

-in his philanthropy and active in civic service and party politics.
-He was active

-this scholarship, the
+and active in civic service and party politics.
+In sponsoring this scholarship, the

-William A. Solemene Foundation wishes to honor the spirit of active citizenship
+William A. Solemene Charitable Foundation wishes to honor the spirit of active citizenship

 and love of country that was such an important part of his life.
+Through the generosity

 - Applicant must be a current University of Dallas undergraduate with at least 15 credit